KS4 Syllabus

-There are three schemes of work at Key Stage 4.
-All Year 10 and 11 complete a Compulsory Physical Education course, which simply provides an opportunity for students to participate in sports and remain healthy.
+There are two schemes of work from Year 9 in Physical Education.
+All Year 9, 10 and 11 complete a Compulsory Physical Education course, which simply provides an opportunity for students to participate in sports and remain healthy.
 This does not give a GCSE in PE.

 Compulsory Physical Education

-All students continue with their Physical Education throughout Year 10 and Year 11 when the scope of the programme is widened to try to meet their varied needs.
-An element of choice are introduced.
+All students continue with their Physical Education throughout our 5 year spiral curriculum when the scope of the programme is widened to try to meet their varied needs.
+An element of choice is introduced.
 The choice is varied but students are expected to choose activities, which cover the requirement of the National Curriculum.

 Regardless of the activity chosen it is hoped that each individual will develop the following areas: